minical/minical/README.md

 * [License](#license)

 ## What is miniCal?
-miniCal is an open-source CRM with Booking Management baked-in.
-It's primarily designed for startups launching B2B SaaS business, but individual businesses can use it also.
+miniCal is an open-source PMS (Property Management System).
+It was originally designed for hotel software companies, but other businesses like car rental business can use it also.
-Pretty much all businesses that's deal with CRM + appointment-scheduling can use miniCal.
-Some examples are: Hotels, hair salons, car rentals, and yoga studios.

 <img src="https://snipboard.io/KZDfkU.jpg" alt="">

+## Our mission
+We see hundreds of PMS companies developing the same features and integrations as everyone else, and we think it's a huge waste of time and money.
+Our mission is develop a single best technology that can replace all PMS companies' in-house developed products, and take a huge technical (and financial) burden off of their shoulders.

 ## Documentation